-Character Activation Timeout
+Character Activation Laser Timeout

-You can set a timeout for the length of time the illumination remains on and attempting to decode bar codes when using Character Activation Mode.
-Set the length (in milliseconds) for a timeout by scanning the following bar code, then setting the timeout (from 1-300,000 milliseconds) by scanning digits from the Programming Chart inside the back cover of this manual, then scanning Save.
-Default = 30,000 ms.
+You can set a timeout for the length of time the laser remains on and attempting to decode bar codes when using Character Activation Mode.
+Set the length (in milliseconds) for a timeout by scanning the following bar code, then setting the timeout (from 1-65535 milliseconds) by scanning digits from the Programming Chart, then scanning Save.
+Default = 5000 ms.

-Character Activation Timeout
+Character Activation Laser Timeout